 The Alameda de Hércules district has become Seville’s alternative paradise.which attracts crowds of hip young bohemians and artists alike.
 Design bars and restaurants coexist with small troquets and neighborhood tapas bars.
 Here you can shop for Andalusian specialties or enjoy lunch.

 The long square « Alameda de Hercules » is well worth a visit, with its many cafés and restaurants, as well as the Feria market and La Macarena Basilica, a Catholic temple located number 1, rue Bécquer, in the La Macarena district to the north.
-In the nearby San Lorenzo district, we loved the charming little Plaza de San Lorenzo full of life and next to Spinola, Martinez Montanez and Eslava streets.It was also in this neighborhood that we set down our suitcases in a apartment hotel very nice, the Feria Pool & Luxury.
+In the nearby San Lorenzo district, we loved the charming little Plaza de San Lorenzo full of life and next to Spinola, Martinez Montanez and Eslava streets.the Feria Pool & Luxury.
 Spacious rooms with great bedding, equipped with a kitchen (very practical when traveling with children).
 The hotel also boasts a very pleasant roof top with a small swimming pool for a little coolness in the hot season.
 The location is ideal, as it’s in a lively neighborhood close to the points of interest in the historic center.
 You’ll still have to walk, however, as the narrow cobbled streets of the old town are not served by the public transport network.
 On average, we walked 10km a day without any problems with our yoyo stroller.

 On the restaurant side, you can also stop off at the tapas bar « Duo Tapas » au 10 Calle Calatrava which offers tapas revisited in a modern setting.
 There’s also the « Eslava » and « the Lumbreras » which offers Japanese/Andalusian fusion cuisine.
 For a little snack, be sure to visit the café ” Mo Ma ” with a fine selection of absolutely delicious homemade pastries and a fine menu of coffees.